isaacnmm/pestpolicy-hugo2XX/content/posts/how-and-when-to-trim-monkey-grass-border/index.md

 Go slowly to ensure an even cut.
 You might need to make a couple of passes to get all the old foliage.
 5. **Clean Up:** Immediately rake or blow away all the clippings.
 6. **Optional: Fertilize and Redefine:** As with manual shearing, consider fertilizing lightly and cleaning up the border edges.
 ---

-[Monkey](https://pestpolicy.com/how-and-when-to-trim-a-monkey-grass-border/) grass, a common name for plants like Liriope ([Liriope muscari](https://plants.ces. ncsu. edu/plants/liriope-muscari/)) and Mondo Grass ([Ophiopogon japonicus](https://plants.ces. ncsu. edu/plants/ophiopogon-japonicus/)), is a popular choice for borders, ground cover, and accent planting due to its lush, evergreen foliage and low-maintenance nature.
+[Monkey](https://pestpolicy.com/how-and-when-to-trim-a-monkey-grass-border/)grass, a common name for plants like Liriope ([Liriope muscari](https://plants.ces.ncsu.edu/plants/liriope-muscari/))and Mondo Grass ([Ophiopogon japonicus](https://plants.ces.ncsu.edu/plants/ophiopogon-japonicus/)),is a popular choice for borders, ground cover, and accent planting due to its lush, evergreen foliage and low-maintenance nature.

 While these resilient plants require minimal care, proper trimming at the right time is key to keeping them looking their best, promoting healthy new growth, and preventing them from becoming unruly.
 Trimming removes old, discolored, or damaged foliage, giving the border a fresh, clean appearance and improving air circulation to prevent disease.